 How to log with Lombok using @slf4j annotation in Java, Spring and Spring Boot Applications

-Introduction In this example we will see how to create or generate separate log file module-wise or for each separate functionality using SiftingAppender in logback with the help of ThreadedContext or MDC in Spring Boot applications.
-MDC or Mapped Diagnostic Context is a lighter technique consists of uniquely stamping each log request servicing a given…
+SiftingAppender And MDC In this example you will see how to create or generate separate log file module-wise or for each separate functionality using SiftingAppender in logback with the help of ThreadedContext or MDC in Spring Boot applications.
+MDC also known as Mapped Diagnostic Context is a lighter technique consists of uniquely stamping each log request servicing a given client….

 How to create separate log file for each module using RoutingAppender and MDC (Mapped Diagnostic Context) in log4j2/slf4j